JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 * Kazakhstani students
 * [ABET](https://www.abet.org/accreditation/accreditation-criteria/criteria-for-accrediting-engineering-programs-2023-2024/) accreditation

-After a lot of reading of scholarly texts, interviewing SMEs, looking at other tech writing curricula, and conducting my own primary academic research, I settled on these **Learning Outcomes**:
+After a lot of reading of scholarly texts, interviewing SMEs, looking at other tech writing curricula, and conducting my own primary research, I settled on these **Learning Outcomes**:
 >1.
 Identify and understand the structures and functions of primary genres of technical writing.
 >2.
 Analyze and adapt to the constraints of specific rhetorical situations, including audiences, purposes, modality, and use.
 >3.
 Integrate tables, figures, and other images into documents.
 >4.
 Individually and collaboratively produce and present technical documents, including research reports, that are accessible to non-specialist audiences.
 >5.
 Demonstrate the ethical use of sources and appropriate citation conventions.

-Once these are approved by the Teaching and Learning Committee, they cannot be change without further approval.
-Likewise, each assignment, assessments and policy needed to fit these outcomes as they would lay our course foundation.
+Once these were approved by the Teaching and Learning Committee, they couldn't be change without further approval.
+Likewise, each assignment, assessments and policy needed to fit these outcomes.
-* _ABET_ accreditation requires ethnics and writing (LO 5),
+* _ABET_ accreditation requires ethnics and writing (**LO5**),
-* chemistry students are required to write to non-specialist audiences (LO 4),
+* chemistry students are required to write to non-specialist audiences (**LO4**),
-* engineering faculty wanted students to be able to better integrate tables and figures into documents (LO 3),
+* engineering faculty wanted students to be able to better integrate tables and figures into documents (**LO3**),
-* and a lot of the technical writing theory is about the rhetorical situation (LO 2),
+* and a lot of the technical writing theory is about the rhetorical situation (**LO2**),
   * including audience,
   * purposes,
   * modality,